Robustness Measures in Distributionally Robust Optimization: Worst-case sensitivity: Explicit formulas

-and that the DRO problem is (almost) the same as the following mean--sensitivity problem:

 The Wasserstein uncertainty set is quite different from the others in that sensitivity is measured by ``local perturbations" corresponding to moving probability mass from the support of the nominal distribution to a worst-case point.
-When the cost is concave in $Y$, it has a particularly simple form.